 The wetlands south of the eponymous town of Devils Lake (pop.
-7,231), 60 miles east of Rugby and 85 miles west of Grand Forks, are one of the biggest natural draws in the state, with bird-watching, hunting, and fishing opportunities aplenty.
-However, the waters of what is the largest body of water in North Dakota have no natural outlet, and, true to its name, for the past 20 years Devils Lake has been wreaking havoc.
+7,141), which is 60 miles east of Rugby and 85 miles west of Grand Forks, are one of the biggest natural draws in the state, with bird-watching, hunting, and fishing opportunities aplenty.
+However, this largest body of water in North Dakota has no natural outlet, and true to its name, for the past 20 years Devils Lake has been wreaking havoc.
 Lake levels have risen by more than 30 feet, flooding farmland, threatening homes, and forcing the raising and rebuilding of US-2 into a sort of causeway.
-Despite the threat, the town still takes good care of its blocks of tidy brick buildings, one of which houses the artsy Liquid Bean café (316 NE 4th Ave., 701/662-1065, Mon.-Sat.) and the popular Old Main Street Café (416 NE 4th St., 701/662-8814), around the corner.
+Despite the threat, the town still takes good care of its blocks of tidy brick buildings, one of which houses the artsy Liquid Bean Café (316 NE 4th Ave., 701/662-1065, Mon.-Sat.) and the popular Old Main Street Café (416 NE 4th St., 701/662-8814), around the corner.

-Both the fort and the nature preserve are located on the 137,000-acre Fort Totten Sioux Indian Reservation, centering on the mission village of St. Michael, four miles east of the fort.
-The main attraction is the Spirit Lake Casino and Resort, formerly known as Dakotah Sioux Casino, “North Dakota’s First and Finest,” standing 18 miles southeast of downtown Devils Lake.
+Both the fort and the nature preserve are located on the 137,000-acre reservation Spirit Lake Nation, centering on the mission village of St. Michael’s, four miles east of the fort.
+The main attraction is the Spirit Lake Casino and Resort, formerly known as Dakotah Sioux Casino, “North Dakota’s First and Finest,” 18 miles southeast of downtown Devils Lake.